-Molds secrete gasses called Microbial Volatile Organic Compounds (MVOCs), which are what give mold its unique musty odor, similar to the scent of wet socks or rotten wood.
+Molds secrete gasses called Microbial Volatile Organic Compounds (MVOCs), which are what give mold its unique musty odor, which is similar to the scent of wet socks or rotten wood.

 For many homeowners, the smell is considered unpleasantly pungent.
-If you notice a sudden increase of gnats, chances are that they’re attracted to the mold growing in your house.
+If you notice a sudden increase of gnats, then chances are it’s because hey’re attracted to the mold growing in your house.

 Other Bugs That Mold Attracts Besides Gnats